VEGOILS-Palm retreats on weaker Dalian vegetable oils

 JAKARTA, Nov 23 (Reuters) - Malaysian palm oil futures declined on Thursday after three consecutive sessions of gains as the contract tracked weakness in Dalian vegetable oils and crude oil, while market participants awaited output data.

-The benchmark palm oil contract FCPOc3 for February delivery on the Bursa Malaysia Derivatives Exchange lost 34 ringgit, or 0.85%, at 3,954 ringgit ($845.23) a metric ton by midday.
+The benchmark palm oil contract FCPOc3 for February delivery on the Bursa Malaysia Derivatives Exchange lost 39 ringgit, or 0.98%, at 3,949 ringgit ($844.16) a metric ton at closing.

 "Profit taking, weakness in crude oil and a lower close in soybean oil on Chicago Board of Trade overnight is weighing on palm futures today," said Sathia Varqa, senior analyst with Fastmarkets Palm Oil Analytics.